Vlad29052003/Talio/README.md

 ## Description of project
 Talio is a web application designed to help users manage projects and tasks.
-Talio allows users to organize tasks into boards, lists, and cards, making it easy to track progress.
-With Talio, users can easily create new boards, and track progress or set the level of priority using customizable tags.
-Whether you're working on a personal project or managing a team, Talio provides a powerful and intuitive way to organize your tasks and stay productive.
+Talio allows users to organize tasks into different categories represented by boards.
+Within each board, tasks, represented as cards, can be assigned to different lists, allowing for a better organization.
+With Talio, users can easily create new boards, and track progress or set the level of priority using tags.
+Talio provides a powerful and intuitive way to organize your tasks and stay productive.
 Additionally, Talio offers support for collaborative work, allowing more users to view and edit a board at the same time.
 This way, we make it easier to track and manage group projects and help everyone be on track with his/her tasks.